AnandOjha2407/Flip_Card_Web/README.md

 This project is made using pure HTML and CSS and animation to make it look 3D.
 This project have a Card which flips when the user hover over the card.
+The project was made during learning curve of Cascading Style Sheet

 ## Technologies Used